 Marine protection planning forums operate across 14 bioregions.

 Current and completed forums

-- South-East Marine Protection Forum is considering marine protection along the coastline between Timaru in the north, to Waipapa Point on the southern coast of the South Island.
+The South-East Marine Protection Forum has completed its work on options for marine protection along the coastline between Timaru in the north, to Waipapa Point on the southern coast of the South Island.

 These forums have successfully concluded the collaboration process, resulting in marine protection being implemented in their areas.
 Both forums experienced significant positive input from their wider communities.